 Try having your students create some of their own and share them with the class.

-I hope these ideas and list of Earth Day activities for upper elementary kids has inspired you and helped you find some engaging activities you can share with your students.
-Now go out there and CHANGE THE WORLD!
+I hope these ideas and list of Earth Day activities for upper elementary students have inspired you and helped you find engaging activities to share in your classroom.